avencera/fast_rss/README.md

 Compared to the slowest elixir options tested ([feed_raptor](https://github.com/merongivian/feedraptor), [elixir_feed_parser](https://github.com/fdietz/elixir-feed-parser)), FastRSS was sometimes **259.91x** faster and used **5,412,308.17x** less memory _(0.00156 MB vs 8423.70 MB)_.

 See full [benchmarks](#benchmark) below:

+## Compatibility

+FastRSS requires a minimum combination of Elixir 1.6.0 and Erlang/OTP 20.0, and is tested with a maximum combination of Elixir 1.10.1 and Erlang/OTP 22.0.

 ## Installation